GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - Call RGA: Vulkan
 - Call RGA: SPIR-V
 - Call RGA: AMD IL
+- Call RGA: DX11
-- Call RGA: HLSL
+- Call RGA: DX12
 - Replay RGA (default key binding: `F7`)

-E.g. to compile an HLSL shader for the use on RX Vega:
+E.g. to compile an HLSL shader for the use on RX 5700 XT:
 1. Open VSCode in a parent directory of your shader.
 2. Open your shader in VSCode.
 3. Select the `entry function name` of your shader.
 4. `Ctrl+Shift+P`
-5. Enter the command "Call RGA: HLSL"
+5. Enter the command "Call RGA: DX12"
 6. Choose your preferred shader profile from the drop down.
-E.g. cs_5_0 for a compute shader on Shader Model 5.
+E.g. cs_6_0 for a compute shader on Shader Model 6.0.
 7. Choose your preferred target architecture.
-For RX Vega that would be `gfx900`.
+For RX 5700 XT that would be `gfx1010` - call RGA.exe directly to show the full list of supported ASICs.
 8. If your shader compiles successfully, the resulting AMD IL and AMD GCN ISA will open in separate views.

 ## Notes